Paul Romanuk: 2002–2005

-After the Team 1050 job went away, Romanuk began freelancing again, doing hosting work for Leafs TV among other gigs.
+After the Team 1050 job, Romanuk began freelancing again, doing hosting work for Leafs TV among other gigs.

-Owing to his friendship and past business collaboration with the Toronto Argonauts president and CEO Keith Pelley, Romanuk got hired to call radio play-by-play alongside colour commentator Pete Martin for the Argonauts games during the 2004 season.
+Owing to a friendship and past business collaboration with the Toronto Argonauts president and CEO Keith Pelley, Romanuk was hired to call radio play-by-play, alongside colour commentator Pete Martin, for the Argonauts games during the 2004 season.

-In fall 2004, Romanuk got hired by the Telemedia-owned Fan 590 AM station management—consisting of John Shannon and Nelson Millman—as the radio play-by-play voice of the Toronto Raptors broadcasts alongside colour commentator Paul Jones.
+In fall 2004, John Shannon and Nelson Millman, the management at the Telemedia-owned Fan 590 AM station, hired Romanuk as the radio play-by-play voice of the Toronto Raptors broadcasts alongside colour commentator Paul Jones.
 Romanuk ended up completing only the 2004–05 season before quitting.